rdmorganiser/rdmo-docs/docs/advanced/index.md

 # on the machine with internet
 mkdir packages
 cd packages
-pip download 'pip setuptools wheel' pip rdmo[allauth,postgres,gunicorn]' # or any other combination of optional dependencies
+pip download pip setuptools wheel pip rdmo[allauth,postgres,gunicorn] # or any other combination of optional dependencies
 ```

 The `packages` should then contain `*.whl` files for all dependencies.